fionncur/IDStools/docs/source/plotwall.rst

 *plotwall* script shows wall outline plot using limiter and vessel properties found in 2D description of Wall IDS.
 Here Vessel is mechanical structure of the vacuum vessel.
 The script uses annular represenation.
-You can specify wall using wall command or you can specify database entry to retrive wall details https://sharepoint.iter.org/departments/POP/CM/IMDesign/Data%20Model/CI/imas-3.37.2/wall.html
+You can specify wall using wall command or you can specify database entry to retrive wall details. more information about wall ids is here https://sharepoint.iter.org/departments/POP/CM/IMDesign/Data%20Model/CI/imas-3.37.2/wall.html

-Syntax plotequilibrium
+Syntax plotwall
 ~~~~~~~~~~~~~~~~~~~~~~
 .. code-block:: bash